School

 • The subjects Art and Music in Grades 7 and 8 are semester courses.
 In Grade 9 learners opt for either Art or Music.
 Computer studies is offered for one semester.

-Curricula of the junior secondary section are based on the German applicable gymnasium curricula of Baden-Württemberg, and have been supplemented by Namibian country-specific elements.
+Curricula of the junior secondary section are based on the German applicable gymnasium curricula, and have been supplemented by Namibian country-specific elements.
 The new curriculum offers "Hauptschul"- and "Realschul" learners the possibility to achieve these German school leaving certificates in Grade 9 or 10.

 • All classes are offered a one-day methodology training.